ryanlitalien/ryanlitalien.github.io/_posts/2014-10-15-Multi-line-Ruby-block-in-HAML.md

+---
+layout: post
-= Multi-line Ruby block in HAML
+title: Multi-line Ruby block in HAML
-:published_at: 2014-10-15
+published_at: 2014-10-15
+tags:
+  - Technology
+  - Ruby
-:hp-tags: Technology, Ruby, HAML
+  - HAML
+---

 I always seem to forget the syntax for multi-line syntax in haml.
 You can also use `:css`, `:javascript`

     :ruby
       first_name = "Ryan"
       last_name = "L'Italien"